wqld/pmz/README.md

 tar -xf pmz-0.1.9-${ARCH}-musl.tar.gz
 ```

-Don't be alarmed if you encounter messages like the following during extraction.
-This is because the archive was created on macOS.
-A different method will be used for future releases:

-- `tar: Ignoring unknown extended header keyword 'LIBARCHIVE.xattr.com.apple.provenance'`
+> **Note**: If you see a warning like `tar: Ignoring unknown extended header keyword...` during extraction, it is due to metadata differences from the macOS build environment and can be safely ignored.

 ### Usage

-First, let's start the `pmz-daemon`.
+1. **Start the Daemon**
-Since `pmz` uses eBPF, you need to specify your local machine's network interface so it knows where to load the eBPF program:
+Since `pmz` uses eBPF, you need to specify your local network interface (e.g., `eth0`, `wlan0`) so it knows where to load the eBPF program:

 ```sh
 > pmzctl run --interface eth0
 Running..
 ```

+2. **Deploy the Agent**
-Next, open a new shell and deploy the `pmz-agent` to your Kubernetes cluster:
+Open a new shell and deploy the `pmz-agent` to your Kubernetes cluster:

 ```sh
 > pmzctl agent deploy
 200 OK: Agent deployed
 ```

+3. **Connect**
-After that, establish a tunnel between your local machine and the cluster:
+Establish a tunnel between your local machine and the cluster:

 ```sh
 > pmzctl connect